Hamas 'guardian' law keeps Gaza woman from studying abroad | Law-Order

 But she's not giving up.

-“I realized no one is going to help me but myself, and I realized that I have to be strong now to fight for my rights,'' she said.
+“I realized no one is going to help me but myself, and I realised that I have to be strong now to fight for my rights,'' she said.
 “Instead of crying in my room and letting myself down, I decided to fight.
 I chose to fight for the first time in my life.''
+VM VM

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)